Molson Coors to launch new beers in quest to spur sales

 Other new products include Carling Zest, a limited-time-only beer with citrus flavors and an autumn-inspired Leinenkugels beer.

-Molson Coors, which is aggressively pursuing the market for craft beers through its Tenth and Blake unit, said its new craft beer Batch 19, is performing better than it expected.
-With additional roll-outs planned for April, the new beer should be available in over 40 U.S. markets by fall, the company said.

-Molson, whose core brands include Molson Canadian, Coors Light and Blue Moon, said it will spend more this year on marketing, given its new products.

-Molson shares closed down $1.29, or 3 percent, at $42.04 on the New York Stock Exchange.
-The Dow Jones Industrial average index .DJI closed down 1.6 percent.
+Molson shares were down $1.19, or 2.7 percent, at $42.16 on the New York Stock Exchange in late trading.
+The overall market, as measured by the Standard & Poor’s 500 index, was down 1.6 percent.

-Unlike its larger rivals Anheuser-Busch InBev (ABI.BR) and SABMiller SAB.L, which have large businesses in developing and emerging markets, Molson’s sales are concentrated in the mature markets of Canada, Britain and the United States.

-But the company said on Tuesday it wants to accelerate growth in developing markets.
-It will also focus on China, Russia, India and Ukraine, and on the beers Coors Light, Carling and Cobra.